jinhojang6/jinhojang6/README.md

 - Organized [ETHCon Korea](https://genesis.ethcon.kr/contributors.en.html), a non-profit Ethereum developer conference for Koreans, in 2019 and 2020

 - Teaching English to Korean developers

+Thank you for visiting my profile.
+I hope you have a great day!